Lifestraw Go Water Filter Bottle Review - 2021

 Daily Use Instructions:

-If you have had prior use of the bottle, than sterilize the bottle by cleaning the cap, inside of the bottle.
+Suppose you have had prior use of the bottle, then sterilize the bottle by cleaning the cap inside of the bottle.
 If you want to be extra safe, my recommendation is to also rinse your carbon filters.

 1. Fill the bottle